Inciteful currently consists of two tools. Paper Discovery and the Literature Connector. We’ll quickly go through how to use each here.

 Similar Papers

 This section uses a link prediction algorithm to show you the most similar papers based on who these papers cite.
-If the seed paper cites many of the same papers that another paper does, then they are considered similar.
+If the seed paper

 The effect of similar papers is the inverse of important papers.
-Since papers which are published after the seed paper have a better chance of citing the same papers, these papers tend to be more recent papers in the field.
+Since papers which are published after the seed paper

 Other Data

-Under the Similar Papers section we have the Other Data section.
+section.
 This section is used to highlight other interesting information about the graph.
 Such as most important authors, institutions, and journals.
 It helps to get an idea of where the work in this space is being done, by whom, and in what journals.

 Filters

-Coming back to the Filter section, you can use these fields to filter the papers in the tables we just reviewed.
+section, you can use these fields to filter the papers in the tables we just reviewed.
 You can filter by keyword (view an in depth explanation of the query syntax), distance, and year.
 These are especially helpful to zero in on the types papers you are looking for when the current graph is large.

-And in the Similar Papers table: Segregation Models Similar
+And in the Similar Papers

 3) Add Relevant Papers